-The calculator incorporates three key elements:
+The calculator incorporates four key elements:

 - Second, further research shows that 1 m³ of kiln-dried softwood stores approximately 718 kg of CO₂e, meaning a home using 14 m³ stores 10,052 kg of CO₂e.
-(2)
+(Reference 2)

 Users can scale up scenarios, such as multiple homes, to understand broader carbon benefits.